How to use the Olio app: get free food & household items

 Why buy something completely new for a one-off use?
 Olio’s Borrow feature means you can pick up something from a neighbour, use it, and give it right back (or lend an item yourself to someone in need).
 This can be particularly useful for appliances like drills and carpet cleaners, or other items like fancy dress outfits and step ladders.

-Some people lending out more expensive items like appliances may have certain criteria you have to meet.
+People lending out more expensive items like appliances may have certain criteria you have to meet.
 They may only lend to Olio-ers who have a rating of 4 stars or above and have shared 5+ times on the app.
 This is so there is a level of reliability in who they are lending out to and can see previous positive experiences with other Olio-ers.

 borrow on olio